Introduction

 Users of Overhead Line Design Software are faced with many different choices of vendors and options in their software to help achieve code compliance and meet utility standards.
 Users desire to know if their choice of software will ensure they meet code and standard compliance.
 Suppliers of these software wish to assure their customers that this would be true.
 Until now there has been no framework for users or vendors to question or communicate in a complete way.

 This document provides a framework that attempts to seriously critique vendor software solutions in many different ways, plus provide a mechanism that permits several software and real-world validation tests to be compared side by side.
 By doing so it becomes transparent to users exactly what a software will do and what it will not; allowing users to make informed choices about how/if the software fits within their overall Line Design Process.
 Lack of software functionality, complicated steps or poor performance in some tests will become more visible to both users and vendors in this framework; allowing vendors to focus development in certain areas and permitting users to make adjustments to their process in the meantime.
 A responsible vendor should willingly participate in this framework exercise in order to support the end user's due diligence requirement.
+Although the full set of tests listed in this document is recommended, vendors may limit some tests to maximize the effort/benefit of this exercise.

 Scope

 The focus of this document is all about overhead power, joint-use and communication lines; typically run on single pole structures of various material types (wood, concrete, steel, composite...)
-The geographic scope is North America, as the CSA and NESC/GO95 code standards are so similar.
-It is OK if a software vendor only wishes to address only a subset of these code standards.
-Where applicable, deterministic and static loads are considered.
-Specifically, reliability-based loading, broken wire tests and dynamic responses are not currently within the scope of this work.
+The initial geographic scope will be for code compliancy in North America.
+It is permissible if a software vendor only wishes to address only a subset of the proposed test cases.

 Single and multi-pole structural analysis will include Linear and Nonlinear methodologies.

-Results Repository
+Results Review